Accident and Serious Incident Reports: WX

 In-Flight Airframe Icing

-On 20 January 2020, a DHC8-300 encountered severe icing conditions and both engines successively failed during its approach to Bergen.
+On 20 January 2020, a DHC8-300 encountered severe icing conditions, and both engines successively failed during its approach to Bergen.
 The automatic ignition system restarted the engines but for a short time the aircraft was completely without power.
 It was concluded that ice had accreted on and then detached from the engine air inlets and either entered the combustion chamber partly melted and caused a flameout or disrupted the airflow into the engine sufficiently to stall it.
-Shortcomings were identified in the operator’s documentation for operation in icing conditions and further review of weather radar use by ATC is recommended.
+Shortcomings were identified in the operator’s documentation for operation in icing conditions and further review of weather radar use by ATC was recommended.

 On 8 February 2021, an Embraer 500 Phenom 100 (9H-FAM) crew lost control of their aircraft shortly before the intended touchdown when it stalled due to airframe ice contamination.
 The resulting runway impact collapsed the nose and main gear, the latter causing fuel leak and resultant fire as the aircraft slid along the runway before veering off it.
 The Investigation found that flight in icing conditions during the approach had not been accompanied by the prescribed use of the airframe de-icing system and that such non compliance appeared to be routine and its dangers unappreciated.